 He provides participants up-close and personal experiences for a more in-depth understanding of creative processes for students and easily accessible strategies for teachers.
 Residencies come in a variety of forms and are designed for those involved.
 Choose one of the following residency topics, or work with Thad to design one unique to your community.

 Programs are adaptable for all ages: Preschool, Elementary, Middle, High, and Community Instruments Thad uses for his programs might include: ukulele, guitar, harmonica, limber chicken, washboard, bucket bass, fiddle, banjo-uke, Plains Indian flute, and rhythm instruments.
 Musical styles may include original folk, traditional, old-time, tin pan alley, country blues, and ballads.

 Celebrating Nebraska’s 150th Anniversary of Statehood, “Nebraska the 37th Star” features original songs about Nebraska history and heritage.
 While learning the history of their state, students sing along, play in the band and help create their own performance.

-The Songsmith Songwriting Residency has core groups learn skills involved in the song creation process, including lyric writing and music exploration, and may include researching topics, using oral history interviews and questionnaires, all while exploring topics of Nebraska history, heritage and culture.
-Residency outcomes may yield student performances, publications, artwork or audio/video recordings.
+The Songsmith Songwriting Residency has core groups learn writing skills involved in the song creation process, including rhyming, alliteration, lyric writing and music exploration, and for older students may include researching topics, using oral history interviews and questionnaires, all while exploring topics of Nebraska history, heritage and culture.
+Residency outcomes have yielded songs, student performances, publications, artwork and audio/video recordings.

-Postcards from the Dust Bowl - Students experience the "Dirty Thirties" by listening to live performances of a collection of original.
-Students invent a persona and write about their character's experiences during the dust bowl, sketch and create postcards.
-This residency/workshop follows a Dust Bowl Remix session and needs 3-4 class sessions to complete.
+Postcards from the Dust Bowl - Students experience the "Dirty Thirties" by listening to live performances of a collection of original songs.
+They invent a persona and write about their character's experiences during the dust bowl, sketch and create postcards.
+This residency workshop includes a Dust Bowl Remix session and needs 4-5 class sessions to complete.